Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/quickstart-confluent-platform/README.md

 # Confluent Platform QuickStart

-To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/vendors/confluent/quickstart-confluent-platform/`](/examples/vendors/confluent/quickstart-confluent-platform/) directory.
-This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
+To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, this quick start application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
 It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
 This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.

 ![Quickstart Diagram](/pictures/quickstart-diagram.png)